-Survivor pension (social insurance): A widow(er) receives 60% of the disability pension the deceased received or would have been entitled to receive.
+Survivor pension (social insurance): 60% of the disability pension the deceased received or was eligible to receive is paid to a widow(er).

-The minimum monthly widow(er) pension is TT\$400.
+The minimum widow(er) pension is TT\$400 a month.

 Remarriage settlement: A lump sum of 52 weeks of benefit is paid.